ddamato/complementary.space/src/pages/index.md

 In other words, objects that are closer together are perceived as more related than those which are farther apart.
 This means the key to naming space values as semantic tokens has to do with encoding the relation to the surrounding items.

-Let us consider social relationships to help create an analogous example.
+To do this, let us consider social relationships to help create an analogous example.
 When you were young, you most likely lived in a home with your family.
 Each person within the home was most likely closely related to you in some way.
 In contrast, the majority of people who live outside of your home have a more distant relationship from you.
-In this way there are people that are near to you, and those that are far away from you.[^relationships] In other words, people that are _here_ and people that are _there_.[^incomplete]
+In this way there are people that are close to you, and those that are far from you.[^relationships] In other words, people that are _here_ and people that are _there_.[^incomplete]

 > <ex-proximity>Spatial demonstratives relative to a subject</ex-proximity>

 However, the spatial demonstrative words "here" and "there" suggest focus on a specific place.
 Remember, we are not concerned with the objects or the locations.
-We are more interested in the space between those objects.
+We are more interested in the separation between those objects.
 Therefore, we assign distance words to help identify the spatial order of the objects as abstract concepts: "near" and "away".
 If it helps, you can envision a circular threshold that surrounds a subject and clearly defines when something is near or not.
 If someone says an object is "near", you might not know where it is exactly but you can be sure which circle it is inside using our ruleset.

 > <ex-threshold>Specific location isn't important, only general relationship</ex-threshold>

 Another concept we'll need to introduce is scaling.
-When you share the video call application during a video call, you may get a tunneling effect.
-The video will show a smaller version of the desktop, which would include your video inside.
+When you share a video call application during a video call, you may get a tunneling effect.
+The video will show a smaller version of the desktop on screen, which would include your video inside.
 This happens recursively until the amount of space to view the desktop is too small to render.
 It's the same objects in the video, just reduced to fit the smaller area.
 A move of your cursor will show the amount of distance traveled to be the same relatively between objects of each screen, even if the physical distance is different from a single point-of-view.

 > <ex-scaling>The tunneling effect scales content and space</ex-scaling>